Huslia, Alaska

 Huslia (/ˈhuːsliə/; Ts’aateyhdenaadekk’onh Denh /koy/) is a city in Yukon-Koyukuk Census Area, Alaska, United States.
 Rarely known as Hussliakatna, it is inhabited by Koyukuk-hotana Athabascans.
-The population was 293 at the 2000 census and 275 as of the 2010 census.
+As of the 2020 census, Huslia had a population of 304.
 In January 2025, Huslia became notable for being unusually warm at a time when much of the US was experiencing atypically cold weather due to a polar vortex.
 Huslia was 20 degrees Fahrenheit warmer in January 2025 than it typically is that month, which was the largest heat increase in the country.

 Geography

 Huslia is located at (65.701858, -156.387134).
 It is in the interior of Alaska, on the Koyukuk River, near its confluence with the Huslia River.
 It does not have road or rail access, but is served by Huslia Airport.

 According to the United States Census Bureau, the city has a total area of 17.2 sqmi, of which, 16.4 sqmi is land and 0.7 sqmi (4.25%) is water.